BART is the backbone of the Bay Area.

 The Bay Area Rapid Transit, better known as BART, is the Bay Area’s electric-powered, rapid transit, public transportation system.
-BART works to provide safe, clean, reliable, and customer-friendly regional public transit service that “plays such an important role in not just keeping people mobile and the Bay Area accessible, but also the financial well-being of the Bay Area community,” said Alicia Trost, Communications Director at BART.
+BART works to provide safe, clean, reliable, and customer-friendly regional public transit service that “plays such an important role in not just keeping people mobile and the Bay Area accessible, but also the financial well-being of the Bay Area community,” said Alicia Trost, Chief Communications Officer at BART.
 “When things don’t work at BART, things don’t work in the Bay Area.”

 Trost’s comments are no exaggeration.
 In an area known for its record-setting traffic, BART transports over 420,000 riders a day, removing over 28,000 cars from congested highways during rush hour, saving an estimated 200,000 gallons of gas, and reducing commute times significantly.
 A BART disruption, especially during commute hours, causes a ripple effect that impacts the entire region.
 “People need us,” said Trost.

 Lately, BART has been asked to provide more than transportation.

 “The Bay Area is expanding, and we’re expanding with it.
 We passed a major bond measure that is letting us rebuild the system.
 We’ve opened new stations.
 We’re introducing a new fleet of cars.
 We’re taking old sections of track out and replacing it with state-of-the-art equipment that will last double, if not triple, the life time,” said Trost, “but there was a disconnect.
 No one wanted to talk about that.
 They wanted to talk about what we’re doing to address the quality of life issues and the resulting safety concerns that have been pushed into our system as of late.”